codelex-io/song-fest-app/README.md

 Locate _apk_ at `android/app/build/outputs/debug` and install it on your device.

+## Secrets on Android

+Obtain `secrets.xml` file and place it in the `android/app/src/main/res/values` directory.

 ## Build & Release iPhone App

 Build an application: `bundle exec fastlane build`